Why clone SSD to HDD in Windows 10?

-AOMEI Backupper Standard is one such secure, reliable, and free disk cloning software that allows you to clone SSDs to HDD partition/disks without reinstalling in Windows 10 (both 32 bit and 64 bit).
+AOMEI Backupper Professional is one such secure, reliable, and specialized disk cloning software that allows you to clone SSDs to HDD partition/disks without reinstalling in Windows 10 (both 32 bit and 64 bit).
 Here are the main features that are used when cloning SSD drives.

 Intelligent clone.
 By default, AOMEI Backupper clones only the used part from the source disk, which makes it possible to clone larger drives to smaller drives.

 Multiple cloning options.
 AOMEI Backupper provides System Clone, Disk Clone, and Partition Clone for different demands.

 Sector by sector clone.
 This will clone all of the sectors on the source disk, whether they are used or not.
 This is a good way to recover data from sectors that have not been overwritten yet, but this method requires the destination disk to be equal to or larger than the source disk.

 Hot clone.
 The cloning operation can be completed in the background of Windows allowing you to do other work on the computer while the cloning.